matt-j-m/grav-plugin-aura/README.md

+## Project Ownership

+🚀 **Looking for Maintainers**

+This project is currently seeking new maintainers to take over development and support.
+If you're interested or have questions, please open an issue to discuss further.

 # Aura Plugin

 The **Aura** Plugin for [Grav CMS](https://github.com/getgrav/grav) adds meta tags and structured data to your pages for visually appealing and informative search results and social media sharing.